-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
+In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02.
 The new guidance establishes the principles to report transparent and economically neutral information about the assets and liabilities that arise from leases.
 Entities will be required to recognize the lease assets and lease liabilities that arise from leases in the statement of financial position and to disclose qualitative and quantitative information about lease transactions, such as information about variable lease payments and options to renew and terminate leases.
 This guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within the fiscal year.
-The Bank is currently evaluating the impact of the adoption of ASU 2016-02 to determine the potential impact it will have on its financial statements.
-The Bank's assets and liabilities will increase based on the present value of the remaining lease payments for leases in place at the adoption date; however, this is not expected to be material to the Bank's results of operations.
-Upon adoption of ASU 2016-02 on July 1, 2019, the Bank recorded an asset of approximately \$4.5 million and a liability of approximately \$5.5 million on the balance sheet as a result of recognizing the right-of-use assets and lease liabilities.
+Upon adoption of ASU 2016-02 on July 1, 2019, the Bank recorded an asset of \$4.5 million and a liability of \$5.5 million as a result of recognizing the right-of-use assets and lease liabilities, which are included in premises and equipment, net, and lease liability, respectively, on the balance sheets.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) ("ASU 2016-13").
 This guidance is intended to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
-To achieve this objective, the amendments in this guidance replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-ASU 2016-13 will be effective for fiscal years beginning after December 15, 2019.
-Early adoption is available as of the fiscal year beginning after December 15, 2018.
-The Bank is evaluating the provisions of the guidance, and will closely monitor developments and additional guidance to determine the potential impact on the Bank's financial statements.
-Additionally, in July 2019, the FASB made tentative decisions to delay the effective date for ASU 2016-13.
-Management is in the process of identifying the methodologies and the additional data requirements necessary to implement the guidance and has engaged an existing third-party service provider to assist in implementation.
+To achieve this objective, the amendments in this guidance replace the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+In October 2019, the FASB made a final decision to delay the effective date for ASU 2016-13 for smaller reporting companies, which allows the Bank to adopt the standard on July 1, 2023.
+Management has elected to delay the adoption of ASU 2016-13.
+Management has engaged an existing third-party service provider to assist in implementation and is in the process of identifying the methodologies necessary to implement the guidance.

 In April and May 2019, the FASB issued ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments ("ASU 2019-04") and ASU 2019-05, Financial Instruments-Credit Losses (Topic 326): Targeted Transition Relief ("ASU 2019-05"), respectively.
 These updates clarify the guidance in ASU 2016-13 which introduced Topic 326.
 ASU 2019-04 clarifies and improves areas of guidance related to the recently issued standards on credit losses, hedging, and recognition and measurement.
 ASU 2019-05 provides entities that have certain instruments within the scope of subtopic 326-20 with an option to irrevocably elect the fair value option.
 These ASUs will be effective for fiscal years beginning after December 15, 2019.
-Early adoption is available as of the fiscal year beginning after December 15, 2018.
-The Bank does not plan on adopting early and is still assessing the potential disclosure impact for these amendments and will adopt in conjunction with ASU 2016-13.
+Upon adoption on July 1, 2019, there was no impact on the Bank's financial statements.